defnotafunction/Intelligent-Surveillance/README.md

 - Speech recognition using `SpeechRecognition`.
 - Text-to-speech feedback using `pyttsx3`.
 - Email delivery using `Yagmail`.
+- Conversational responses and command calling using `Groq`.
+(Only when a known face is recognized)

 ## Features (in-depth)
 - Human Detection